Antrikshy/antrikshy.github.io/film/_posts/2026-02-02-micro-review-seven-samurai-the-magnificent-seven.md

 category: micro-review
 ---

 This is a first in my new series, Micro Reviews.
 I won't review every film I watch; that would get tedious and make movies un-fun quick.
-However, the occasional movie comes along that's thought-provoking enough to justify jotting down a few of them.
+However, the occasional movie comes along that provokes enough thought to justify jotting down a few of them.
+See all my [micro reviews here](/film/micro-reviews).

 I've been thinking of doing this for a while.
 Why not start with the [2,000th movie](/film/two-thousand-movies) that I recently rated on IMDb?
 I have bonus thoughts on the American remake from 6 years later.
 Double-feature micro reviews will be uncommon, I think, but let's bend the rules this one time.